From Bildung to Learning Society

 Seminars

-Each iteration of our Séminaire Repenser l’université was attended by more than 30 people.
+As last year, each iteration of our Séminaire Repenser l’université was attended by around 30 people.

 Conferences